 Portugal - July 2018

-The festival was amazing, it is one the biggest festivals in Portugal, and Pearl Jam were headlining this year on the Saturday night.
-We were also treated to the Artic Monkeys on Thursday and Queens of the Stone Age on Friday night.
+The festival was amazing, it is one the biggest festivals in Portugal.
+Not only were Pearl Jam headlining on the Saturday night, we were also treated to the Artic Monkeys on Thursday and Queens of the Stone Age on Friday night.

 A few of the other notable bands playing at the festival were Snow Patrol, Nine Inch Nails, Alice in Chains and Franz Ferdinand.
 Overall, it was an amazing experience and helped to take my mind off everything that had been going on in the weeks and months before.

-I wont lie though, I was still grieving - and being in the van on my own, combined with the long hours at the wheel, was really tough so soon after my fathers death.
-After I left my friends in Lisbon after the festival I had plans to meet up with some friends at a surf competition on the coast.
+I wont lie though, I was still grieving.
+Being in the van on my own, combined with the long hours at the wheel, was really tough so soon after my fathers death.
+After I left my friends in Lisbon, I had plans to meet up with some friends at a surf competition on the coast.
 But I woke up the following morning and just knew I wanted to go home to be with the family.
 So I cut my trip short, and started the journey home.

 To give you some idea of of the frantic nature of my drive home, on the Monday evening I was on a beach in Lisbon, by Wednesday evening I was at my parents house in Devon.
-I managed 4 hours sleep at Hossegor in France to break the journey up, but the rest of it was driving!
-I must say though, the van performed brilliantly - racking up approximately 3000 miles in 2 weeks, and sitting at 80mph on the motorways through France and Spain.
+I managed 4 hours sleep at Hossegor in France to break the journey up.
+The rest of it was driving!
+I must say though, the van performed brilliantly.
+It racked up approximately 3000 miles in 2 weeks, and sat at 80mph on the motorways through France and Spain.

-So here I am, back in the UK and spending some time with the family as we all come to terms with what's happened.
+So here I am, back in the UK, and spending some time with the family to come to terms with what's happened.
 I don't have any concrete plans, I just know for the rest of this year I will be getting out and about in the UK.
-I will go abroad again next year, and most likely return to France, Spain and Portugal to explore a bit more - and return to Lisbon for the festival!
+Most likely I will go abroad again next year, and probably return to France, Spain and Portugal to explore a bit more.
+I might even return to Lisbon for the festival!
 Who wants to join me?